 Academic (French Immersion)

 Issues in Canadian

 Geography

 CGC 1D3

-Note: This course will only be offered in school years beginning with an odd year i.e. 2019-2020
+Note: This course will only be offered in school years beginning with an odd year i.e. 2021-2022

 Any Grade 11 or 12 college preparation course in Canadian and World Studies, English, or Social Sciences and Humanities.
+Grade 12

-Grade 11
+University/College

-Open
+Spatial Technologies

-Introduction to Spatial
+in Action

-Technologies
+CG0 4M0